proximax-storage/xpx-chain-devportal-docs/docs/getting-started/writing-first-application.md

 title: Writing your first application
 ---

-This guide will take you through the Sirius-Chain development cycle.
-You will send your first transaction to the blockchain after combining some Sirius-Chain [built-in features](../built-in-features/account.md).
+This guide will take you through the Sirius Chain development cycle.
+You will send your first transaction to the blockchain after combining some Sirius Chain [built-in features](../built-in-features/account.md).

 ## Background Information